gantian127/bmi_dbseabed/docs/source/index.md

   - rock: surficial_seafloor_exposed_rock__content
   - sand: surficial_seafloor_sediment_sand__content

-- **west, south, east, north**: The bounding box values for the downloaded data.
+- **west, south, east, north**: The bounding box (extent) values for the downloaded data.
 These values should be based on the coordinate system (EPSG: 4326) of the datasets from dbSEABED.
-The west and south values are for the point on the lower left corner of the bounding box.
-The east and north values are for the point on the upper right corner of the bounding box.
+The west and south values are for the lower left corner of the grid extent.
+The east and north values are for the upper right corner of the grid extent.

 - **output**: The file path of the GeoTiff file to store the downloaded data with ".tif" file extension.